vishrast/Vehicle-Fraudulent-Claims-Capstone/Data/README.md

-This folder contains original csv file
+This folder contains original csv file and intermittent csv files